aces/Loris/modules/battery_manager/test/TestPlan.md

   2. Battery Manager module should now have an action button labeled "New Test".
   3. The **Change Status** column should be in the data table.
   4. The **Edit Metadata** column should be in the data table.
-  5. Clicking on "New Test" button should trigger a modal window displaying a form with the following fields:
+  5. Clicking on the "New Test" button should trigger a modal window displaying a form with the following fields:
      `Instrument`, `Minimum age (days)`, `Maximum age(days)`, `Stage`, `Subproject`, `Visit Label`, `Site`, `First Visit`, and `Instrument Order`.
   6. Clicking on Edit in **Edit Metadata** takes you to a new page with a form with the following fields: